Conservative Binary Dynamics with a Spinning Black Hole at $\mathcal{O}(G^3)$ from Scattering Amplitudes: Effective Field Theory

 where $\bq = \bk^\prime - \bk$ and $\mu$ is the dimensional regularization scale, while $L$ denotes the loop order and $Q$ the additional powers of $\hbar$ beyond the classical limit.
 The unknown coefficients $\tilde{c}^{(n)}_{L,Q}(\bk^2)$ are fixed by matching the EFT and full-theory amplitudes.

 The EFT amplitude is given by iterated bubble diagrams~\cite{Cheung:2018wkq}, see Fig.~\ref{fig:eft_diags}.
 We start by decomposing the numerator of each diagram in terms of the operators $O_n$ by explicitly constructing projectors.
 Then, we follow the procedure outlined in Ref.~\cite{Cheung:2018wkq}, i.e. we integrate out energy components of the loop momenta using the residue theorem.
-Next, an expansion around small off-shellness $Y_n = (\bl_n+\bp)^2-\bp^2$ of the matter propagators is performed.
-At this stage we perform a soft expansion of the amplitude in terms of the \textit{linearized} $(3-2\epsilon)$-dimensional master integrals of Ref.~\cite{Parra-Martinez:2020dzs}.
-We then obtain the $L$-loop EFT amplitude as an expansion in small $|\bm q|$ in the form
+Then the propagators are expanded for in the soft region $\ell\sim |\bq|$, yielding the amplitude in terms of the \textit{linearized} $(3-2\epsilon)$-dimensional master integrals of Ref.~\cite{Parra-Martinez:2020dzs}.
+We then obtain the $L$-loop EFT amplitude as an expansion in $|\bm q|$,

-As explained Refs.~\cite{Chung:2018kqs,Bern:2020buy} to perform the matching to the relativistic loop amplitude the relativistic tensor structures $T_n$ have to be converted into non-relativistic counterparts $O_n$.
+As explained in Refs.~\cite{Chung:2018kqs,Bern:2020buy} to perform the matching to the relativistic loop amplitude the relativistic tensor structures $T_n$ have to be converted into non-relativistic counterparts $O_n$.
 The necessary relations are given in the supplemental material~\cite{SpinBBHResults}.

 Let us discuss the differences between the EFT matching procedure that we have employed and the one introduced in Ref.~\cite{Cheung:2018wkq} and later used in Refs.~\cite{Bern:2019nnu,Bern:2019crd} at the two-loop order and in Ref.~\cite{Bern:2020buy} for the case of spin.
 In these references, the integration of the relativistic amplitude is performed by an expansion and resummation in the velocity.
 In this process IR-divergent integrals are kept unevaluated and explicitly matched to the corresponding EFT integrals, therefore strictly speaking no dimensional regularization is required.
-However, this strategy relies on subtle arguments for the cancellation of evanescent effects, i.e.\ terms subleading in $\epsilon$ or $|q|$ at lower loops being promoted to physically-significant terms after multiplying divergent iteration integrals.
+However, this strategy relies on subtle arguments for the cancellation of evanescent effects, i.e.\ terms subleading in $\epsilon$ or $|\bq|$ at lower loops being promoted to physically-significant terms after multiplying divergent iteration integrals.
 Here we explicitly evaluate all such subleading terms in dimensional regularization in a transparent manner.
 This makes it natural to use dimensional regularization in an relativistic approach to conservative classical dynamics as introduced in Ref.~\cite{Parra-Martinez:2020dzs} in conjunction with treating the EFT in dimensional regularization as described in this letter.